0xPolygon/polygon-edge-docs/docs/concepts/ethereum-state.md

 * **stateRoot** - Hash of the root node of the world state trie (after all transactions are executed)
 * **transactionsRoot** - Hash of the root node of the transactions trie.
 This trie contains all transactions in the block body
-* **receiptsRoot** - Every time a transactions is executed, Ethereum generates a transaction receipt that contains information about the transaction execution.
+* **receiptsRoot** - Every time a transaction is executed, Ethereum generates a transaction receipt that contains information about the transaction execution.
 This field is the hash of the root node of the transactions receipt trie
 * **logsBloom** - Bloom filter that can be used to find out if logs were generated on transactions in this block (if you want more details check this Stack Overflow answer).
-This avoids storing of logs in the block (saving a lot of space)
+This avoids storing logs in the block (saving a lot of space)
 * **difficulty** - Difficulty level of this block.
 This is a measure of how hard it was to mine this block (I'm not diving into the details of how this is calculated in this post)
 * **number** - Number of ancestor blocks.
 This represents the height of the chain (how many blocks are in the chain).